datalad-handbook/book/docs/intro/windows.rst

 Given that DataLad is a data management software, it is heavily affected by this, and the Basics part of the handbook is filled with "Windows-Wits", dedicated sections that highlight different behavior on native Windows installations of DataLad, or provide adjusted commands -- nevertheless, standard DataLad operations on Windows can be much slower than on other operating systems.

 A major annoyance and problem is that some tools that DataLad or :term:`datalad extension`\s use are not available on Windows.
-If you are interested in adding :term:`software container`\s to your DataLad dataset (with the ``datalad-container`` extension), for example, you will likely not be able to do so on a native Windows computer -- :term:`Singularity`, a widely used containerization software, doesn't exit for Windows, and while there *is* some support for :term:`Docker` on Windows, it does not apply to most private computers [#f1]_.
+If you are interested in adding :term:`software container`\s to your DataLad dataset (with the ``datalad-container`` extension) for example, you will likely not be able to do so on a native Windows computer -- :term:`Singularity`, a widely used containerization software, doesn't exit for Windows, and while there *is* some support for :term:`Docker` on Windows, it does not apply to most private computers [#f1]_.

 Windows also has insufficient support for :term:`symlink`\ing and locking files (i.e., revoking write :term:`permissions`), which alters how :term:`git-annex` works, and may make interoperability of datasets between Windows and non-Windows operating systems not as smooth as between various flavors of Unix-like operating systems.